SeanDoh/TentMan/readme.md

 # TentMan

-Web app for manage activities related to a grow tent.
+Web app for managing activities related to a grow tent.

 ## Tech:
 - React.js frontend